helme/ecg_ptbxl_benchmarking/README.md

 ## Leaderboard

 We encourage other authors to share their results on this dataset by submitting a PR.
 The evaluation proceeds as described in the manuscripts:
-In all cases we restrict to classes with more than 50 entries in the whole dataset.
 The reported scores are test set scores (fold 10) as output of the above evaluation procedure and should **not be used for hyperparameter tuning or model selection**.
 In the provided code, we use folds 1-8 for training, fold 9 as validation set and fold 10 as test set.
 We encourage to submit also the prediction results (`preds`, `targs`, `classes` saved as numpy arrays `preds_x.npy` and `targs_x.npy` and `classes_x.npy`) to ensure full reproducibility and to make source code and/or pretrained models available.

  ### 1. PTB-XL: all statements